JOB-PORTAL

 which drivers dominate the result and how stable the recommendation remains with changed assumptions

-CO-LOCATION POTENTIAL ANALYSIS
+CO-LOCATION ANALYSIS

 Optional: Project Development